 Alan Beard's site: Stories & Information

-NEWS: You can now buy brand new signed copies of 'You Don't Have to Say' from me directly @ £5.00 including post and package (in UK). email: email@example.com for details.
+Brand new signed copies of 'You Don't Have to Say' are available from me directly @ £5.00 including post and package (in UK). email: email@example.com for details.

 What some have said about it:

 Short cuts full of heart and beauty The Independent

 Mimetic prose, heartfelt compassion, razor-sharp observation.
 A conduit through which the real world passes on its way to the page, Alan Beard is a superb short story writer and here he is at the top of his game Nicholas Royle